AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - [ ] do not require a hard fork to take advantage of most software updates
 - [ ] integrated with the execution environment

-Thus, SPRTN v1.0.0 is effectively a stepping stone toward MainNet.
+Thus, Spartan v1 is effectively a stepping stone toward MainNet.

-In a sense, part of SPRTN v1.0.0 is a subset of [Option B-](https://hackmd.io/B1Ae2zp6QxaSDOQgdFKJkQ#Option-B-), with key differences:
+In a sense, part of Spartan v1 is a subset of [Option B-](https://hackmd.io/B1Ae2zp6QxaSDOQgdFKJkQ#Option-B-), with key differences:
 - the validator set is small and defined by an Aztec Labs multisig (no PoS)
 - all validators re-execute transactions
 - TxEffects are committed to DA as opposed to TxObjects